phnx-im/docs/src/spec/delivery_service.md

 }
 ```

-* The DS checks if the group contains the [connection group extension](glossary.md#connectiongroup-extension).
-This endpoint must only be used to join connection groups.
+* The DS checks if the group contains only a single user.
+Every single-user group can be joined as a connection group.

 #### Authentication